 Lexington Law’s headquarters are in Utah.

 The firm also has locations in Arizona, Alabama, California, Delaware, Illinois, Indiana, Louisiana, Maine, Maryland, Michigan, Mississippi, Nevada, North Carolina, New York, Ohio, Pennsylvania, West Virginia, South Carolina, Virginia, and New Mexico.

 Does Lexington Law Offer a Guarantee?

-Lexington Law offers no guarantee of any results.
-They acknowledge every client’s case is unique, and there are certain nuances that lead to different results from one individual to another.
+The firm acknowledges every client’s case is unique, and there are certain nuances that can lead to differing results from one individual to another.